watsonbox/watsonbox.github.com/_posts/2020-11-30-discovering-msw.md

 Recently, as part of a [development stack refresh](https://github.com/watsonbox/exportify/pull/72) for [Exportify](https://github.com/watsonbox/exportify), I found myself digging around for the best approach to mocking HTTP requests in a JS test suite.

-I needed something that would play nicely with [Jest](https://jestjs.io/), since the project is React, allow me to mock requests at the transport layer so my test could be de-coupled from the HTTP request library I choose to use, as well as of course providing a convenient DSL for writing the tests themselves.
+I needed something that would play nicely with [Jest](https://jestjs.io/) and React, allow me to mock requests at the transport layer so my tests could be de-coupled from the HTTP request library I chose to use, as well as of course providing a convenient DSL for writing the tests themselves.

 <!--more-->